 This vision element and corresponding metrics were selected to highlight areas essential to effectively recruit and train the best medical students from Arizona and across the country.
 This element includes medical student satisfaction of basic science coursework, clerkship, and electives; success on the USMLE certifying examinations; and success in the residency Match.
-Table 3.1 shows the aggregated plan across academic units for this vision element.
-Clearly, COM-T is concerned with the overall Match rate for each class, and therefore each clinical department will be asked to look at the match rate of our students into their specialty.
+Tables 3.1-3.4 show the aggregated plan across academic units for this vision element.
+Clearly, COM-T is concerned with the overall Match rate for each class, and therefore each clinical department will be asked to look at the match rate of our students in their specialty.
+Other measures of success include student satisfaction with basic science course preparation for clinical clerkships and student ratings of clerkships.
 Finally, all academic units are responsible for students' overall satisfaction with their training at the COM-T and our full accreditation from the Liaison Committee on Medical Education (LCME).
 However, each academic unit's involvement with vision element 1 will vary, based on the function and scope of each unit.
 For example, while clinical departments will be primarily responsible for metrics regarding clerkship/elective satisfaction and Step 2CK, basic science departments will be more heavily involved in student ratings for basic science courses and Step 1.

-Metric Current State FY 2023 Future State FY 24-26 Tactics Student ratings of basic science preparation for clinical clerkships (Clerkship Evaluations1) (LCME Element 7.1 Biomedical, Behavioral, Social Sciences) Overall basic science preparation rating (combined good and excellent responses): 82% (total average across clerkships) each discipline; >82% overall Y2: >80% for each discipline; >85% overall Y3: >85% for each discipline; >85% overall Continue to improve curricular integration of Genetics and Biostatistics & Epidemiology content throughout the Preclerkship Phase following steps outlined in LCME Action Plan Discuss basic science and preclerkship curriculum with clerkship directors to facilitate integration of concepts and preparation for clerkships (curriculum retreats) Add questions on basic science preparation in all relevant disciplines to clerkship evaluations to improve real-time data collection and monitoring of this metric Monitor student performance and evaluate effectiveness of changes via NBME Step 1 score reports and Clerkship Evaluations to determine further improvement changes
+Metric Current State FY 2023 Future State FY 24-26 Tactics Student ratings of basic science preparation for clinical clerkships (Clerkship Evaluations1) (LCME Element 7.1 Biomedical, Behavioral, Social Sciences) Overall average basic science preparation rating (combined good and excellent responses): 82% Y1: >75%2 for each discipline; >82% overall Y2: >80% for each discipline; >85% overall Y3: >85% for each discipline; >85% overall Continue to improve curricular integration of Genetics and Biostatistics & Epidemiology content throughout the Preclerkship Phase following steps outlined in LCME Action Plan Discuss basic science and preclerkship curriculum with clerkship directors to facilitate integration of concepts and preparation for clerkships (curriculum retreats) Add questions on basic science preparation in all relevant disciplines to clerkship evaluations to improve real-time data collection and monitoring of this metric Monitor student performance and evaluate effectiveness of changes via NBME Step 1 score reports and Clerkship Evaluations to determine further improvement changes

-&lt;sup>2 "Timing for a Program to Achieve Satisfactory Performance in LCME Elements: If a program is judged to be in noncompliance with a standard at the same time that the program's performance in an associated element is judged to be unsatisfactory, the total time for correction of the deficiencies in compliance and performance will be two years, as programs must achieve compliance in standards within two years (as described in the section "Requirements for Prompt Correction of Deficiencies"), unless the period for achieving compliance is extended for good cause shown."
+2 "Timing for a Program to Achieve Satisfactory Performance in LCME Elements: If a program is judged to be in noncompliance with a standard at the same time that the program's performance in an associated element is judged to be unsatisfactory, the total time for correction of the deficiencies in compliance and performance will be two years, as programs must achieve compliance in standards within two years (as described in the section "Requirements for Prompt Correction of Deficiencies"), unless the period for achieving compliance is extended for good cause shown."
 LCME.
 (2023, March).
 LCME Rules of Procedure. https://lcme.org/publications/#Guidelines--amp--Procedures

-&lt;sup>1 Clerkship Evaluation Data is from the Class of 2024.
+1 Clerkship Evaluation Data is from the Class of 2024.